PraveshMoelchand/gdse-in-practice/_posts/2020-05-26-team-building.md

 ### Video games
 A simple alternative over the games that require physical presence are games that don't require physical presence.
 Video games are on the forefront of these.
 These games do not have to be best in the market or expensive, but can also be simple games that be found on the web browser and require team play.
-The biggest challenge here is knowing when to stop..
+The biggest challenge here is knowing when to stop...

 ### Take a personality test
 Creating an online personality test will allow the team members to know more about each other through a simple yet effective way.